slds-lmu/i2ml/content/chapters/08_tuning/08-06-tuning-practical-aspects.md

 ---
 title: "Chapter 08.06: Practical aspects of tuning"
-weight: 8001
+weight: 8006
 ---
-In the context of practical applications the outcome of Hyperparamter optimization not only depends on its algorithmic/theoretical foundations but also on the implementation and design choices of the HPO.
-Therefore, in this section we examine these practical aspects such as choosing the algorithm, the pipeline or the performance measure of an HPO.
+In the context of practical applications the outcome of hyperparamter optimization not only depends on its algorithmic/theoretical foundations but also on the implementation and design choices of HPO.
+Therefore, in this section we examine these practical aspects such as choosing the algorithm, the resampling strategy, the pipeline or the performance measure of HPO.

 <!--more-->